ApryseSDK/pdftron-react-native/README.md

 ##### readOnly
 bool, optional, default to false

 Defines whether the viewer is read-only.
-If true, no change could be made to the presenting document.
+If true, the UI will not allow the user to change the document.

 ```js
 <DocumentView